ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Across the rekeying execution, the Group Manager MUST preserve the same unchanged OSCORE Sender IDs for all group members intended to remain in the group.
 This avoids affecting the retrieval of authentication credentials from the Group Manager and the verification of group messages.

 The Group Manager MUST support the "Point-to-Point" group rekeying scheme registered in {{Section 11.14 of I-D.ietf-ace-key-groupcomm}}, as per the detailed use defined in {{sending-rekeying-msg}} of this document.
 Future specifications may define how this application profile can use alternative group rekeying schemes, which MUST comply with the functional steps defined in {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.
-The Group Manager MUST indicate the use of such an alternative group rekeying scheme to joining nodes, by means of the 'group_rekeying' parameter included in Joining Response messages (see {{ssec-join-resp}}).
+The Group Manager MUST indicate the use of such an alternative group rekeying scheme to joining nodes, by means of the 'group_rekeying' parameter included in Join Response messages (see {{ssec-join-resp}}).

 It is RECOMMENDED that the Group Manager gets confirmation of successful distribution from the group members, and admits a maximum number of individual retransmissions to non-confirming group members.
 Once completed the group rekeying process, the Group Manager creates a new empty set X' of stale Sender IDs associated with the version of the newly distributed group keying material.
 Then, the Group Manager MUST add the set X' to the collection of stale Sender IDs associated with the group (see {{sssec-stale-sender-ids}}).